- Nana's Dollhouses and Miniatures

 - Most house kits do not have a flat bottom.
 I put one under the foundation.
 It makes the house much sturdier and if you plan to display it on a table, it will be stable, even if the table is a bit smaller than the house.

 - I label my wallpapers with code letters: B for bath, BDR for bedroom, etc. When I dry fit the walls together with tape, I can see which wall is part of the bath and which side of the wall is part of the bedroom, so with a pencil, I write those code letters on the walls.
-That way, when I take the house back them back apart and remove the tape, I will know where to apply which wallpaper before the walls are glued in place permanently.
-I also make those notes on the directions.
+That way, when I take the house back them back apart and remove the tape, I will know where to apply each wallpaper before the walls are glued in place permanently.
+I also make those notes in the directions.

 - One thing I wished I had done was to keep all the directions.
 I threw them all away when I finished the house.
+I've since started posting directions or links to directions for most of my houses on my website.

 - Making a stone foundation: I make the rocks from white Sculpty clay.
 I formed the rocks on aluminum foil on a cookie sheet, bake them, and paint them while they are still stuck to the aluminum foil.
 Then I cover the foundation with spackling paste mixed with black paint to form grey.
 While the spackling was still wet, I put a dab of glue on the bottom of each rock and pressed them into the spackling.